Biggest winners and losers from the Fed’s interest rate hike

 1. Savings accounts and CDs

-Rising interest rates mean that many banks will offer rising returns on their savings and money market accounts, but the speed with which they do this will vary from bank to bank.
+Rising interest rates mean that many banks will offer rising returns on their savings and money market accounts, but how fast they do this and how much will vary from bank to bank.

 Savers looking to maximize their earnings from interest should consider turning to online banks or the top credit unions, where rates are typically much better than those offered by traditional banks.